sunnysideup/silverstripe-default-predict/docs/en/INDEX.md

 ];
 ```

-3. you can include many rels like this:
+3. you can include many rels like this: (YET TO BE IMPLEMENTED!)

 ```php
 private static $default_predict_include_many_rels = [